Paradox696969/CryptoAI/README.md

 # CryptoAI
-A CryptoCurrency prediction AI made using Bayesian Optimization, Machine Learning and Python through Cython
+A CryptoCurrency prediction AI made using Bayesian Optimization, Machine Learning and Python with Cython